JacobPulk/art/README.md

 <br>
 ` ` (blank command) will have the last artist create a new image.
 <br>
-`belize gamma` or `belize_gamma` will have the artist by that name create a new image.
+`belize gamma` or `belize_gamma` will have the version "gamma" of the artist "belize" create a new image.

 <br>